FerriLaura/market_pulse_project/README.md

 # Market Pulse

-**Market Pulse** explores the behavior of different stock market sectors using historical data from Yahoo Finance.
-In particular, performance (returns), risk (volatility), risk-adjusted performance (Sharpe ratio) and co-movement between sectors (correlation) were analyzed during the project.
+*An analysis of sector performance, risk and correlation i U.S. markets*

 ---
+**Market Pulse** is a project that explores the behavior of different stock market sectors using historical price data from Yahoo Finance.
+In particular,the project explores:
+- sector performance (returns)
+- sector risk (volatility)
+- risk-adjusted performance (Sharpe ratio)
+- interdependence between sectors (correlation)
+- cumulative growth over time
+- interactive exploration through a Streamlit web application

+---
 ## Project's goals

-The goals of this project are the following:
-- Fetch and clean real stock data using the 'yfinance' API;
+- Retrieve and clean real market data using yfinance
-- Compute daily returns, annualized mean returns, mean variance, volatility and Sharpe ratio;
+- Compute daily returns and annualized financial metrics
-- Compare risk-return profile across three different sectors: healthcare, technology and energy;
+- Compare risk–return profiles across sectors
-- Visualize relationship through correlation heatmaps and summary plots.
+- Analyze sector relationships with correlation matrices
+- Build interpretable visualizations using Matplotlib and Seaborn
+- Provide an interactive web dashboard built with Streamlit
+- Explore diversification effects within the U.S. equity market

+---
+## **IMPORTANT!**: Project evolution and Branches
+This repository intentionally contains two branches, documenting the full methodological development.
+### 1. main - Initial Version (Based on individual stock aggregation)
 **Sectors analyzed**
-This project focuses on three major sectors of the U.S. stock market - Technology, Energy and Healthcare - to compare their performance, risk, and interdipendence.
-These sectors were selected because they have different market dynamics and distinct risk-return profile.

-For each sector, I selected three of the largest and most traded companies.
-So each sector was represented by three tickers:
-- Technology was represented by Apple (AAPL), Microsoft (MSFT) and Invidia (NVDA);
-- Energy was represented by Exxon Mobil Corp(XOM), Chevron Corporation (CVX) and ConocoPhilips (COP);
-- Healthcare was represented by Johnson & Johnson (JNJ), Pfizer (PFE), AbbVie (ABBV).

-All of these are included in major indices as S&P 500 and Dow Jones, they are highly liquid and strongly representatives of their sector's performance.
+The first approach attempted to reconstruct sectors by aggregating the returns of individual tickers, considered representative for a particular sector (for example AAPL and MSFT for Technology).
+This approach encountered some methodological problems concerning the aggregation method:
+- The first idea, was to use an equal-weighted aggregation, in which the sector returns were computed as the average of all tickers.
+But this introduces a bias because real sectors are not equally weighted.
+- The second attempt consisted in trying to use a market-capitalization weighting.
+Unfortunately, also this method failed because the data are about current market capitalizations and historical weights cannot be reconstructed retroactively (even if the sector composition changes over time).
+This also creates historical inconsistencies and a strong bias.

+As a result, the ticker-based sector reconstruction in main is methodologically invalid.
+It was kept for transparency and to show the evolution of the project.

+### 2. etf-version - correct version
+To fix the scientific problems in the first version, the project was changed using official sector ETFs.
+This approach is correct beacuse ETFs use true historical sector compositions and incorporate all index rebalancing.
+That's why, the etf-version branch is now the official and complete version of the project, including Streamlit Web application and all final improvements.

+Both branches remain in the repository intentionally:
+	- main shows the original attempt, demonstrating understanding of sector construction and statistical aggregation issues.
+	- etf-version shows the final corrected methodology, using real market products and eliminating aggregation bias.

+---
 ## Project structure
 market_pulse_project/
 │
-├── market_pulse/                # Core source package
+├── market_pulse/
-│   ├── init.py
-│   ├── config.py                # Global constants, sector mapping
+│   ├── config.py          # Global configuration (ETFs, periods, parameters)
-│   ├── data.py                  # Data download and storage
+│   ├── data.py            # Fetching ETF price data from Yahoo Finance
-│   ├── metrics.py               # Computations (returns, volatility, correlation)
+│   ├── metrics.py         # Returns, volatility, Sharpe ratio, correlations
-│   └── visualization.py         # Plotting utilities
+│   ├── visualization.py   # Matplotlib and Seaborn charts
 │
-├── main.py                      # Orchestrates the full pipeline
-│
-├── data/                        # Generated prices
+├── outputs/               # Automatically saved plots and CSVs ├── data/                  # Downloaded price data
-├── outputs/                     # Summary tables & plots
+├── app.py                 # Streamlit web application
-├── requirements.txt
-├── README.md
-└── .gitignore
+├── main.py                # Script version of the pipeline
+├── README.md              # explains the project's goals, structure, methods, and results └── requirements.txt       # Python dependencies

 The project follows the structure that was just presented.
-- market_pulse/ -> this is the source package, containing all the core Python modules that perform the analysis.
+•	market_pulse/ — core source package
-    - config.py -> stores global constants and configuration variables, such as sector mappings and default parameters for data fetching;
+	•	config.py — defines ETF tickers, default period/interval, constants such as TRADING_DAYS_PER_YEAR and RISK_FREE_ANNUAL
-    - data.py -> handles data collection and storage.
-It uses the yfinance API to download historical stock prices, clean them and save them as CSV files in the data/ folder.
-    - metrics.py -> contains the mathematical and statisticak comptations.
-It calculates daily returns, annualized mean, returns, volatility, variance, and correlations, both at the ticker and sector level.
-The results are saved in the outputs/ folder as CSV files.
-    - visualization.py -> generates visual outputs like bar charts (for mean and volatility at the sector level) and heatmaps (for correlations between the three levels analyzed).
-Also these plots are saved in the outputs/ folder.
-- scripts/ -> it's a folder that contains main.py, the orchestration script.
-    - The script integrates all components: it calls the functions from config.py, data.py, metrics.py and visualization.py in sequence to run the full analysis pipeline automatically.
-- data/ -> automatically created to store downloaded stock price data in CSV format.
-- outputs/ -> contains the results of the analysis, such as summary tables (.csv) and visualizations (.png).
-- requirements.txt -> lists all python dependencies required to reproduce the environment.
-- .gitignore -> specifies files and folders (like .venv/ or /data/) that should not be tracked by Git.
-- README.md -> explains the project's goals, structure, methods, and results.

-### Branches
-In the project, there are two different benaches:
-- main is the early version of the project, in which sectors were characterized by baskets of stocks, equally-weighted.
-This was the first idea to develop the project, but it is strongly biased.
-- the etf-version is the second branch of the project: the final version.
-Sectors are directly represented by ETFs, so that there are not problemns linked to weighting of the tickers that compose sectors.
+	•	data.py — handles data collection via yfinance, cleaning, and CSV export
+	•	metrics.py — computes daily returns, annualized mean, volatility, Sharpe ratio, and correlation matrix
+	•	visualization.py — builds all plots (mean, volatility, Sharpe, correlation, cumulative growth)
+•	main.py — orchestration script: runs the full pipeline (data → metrics → plots)
+•	app.py — Streamlit web app for interactive exploration
+•	data/ — downloaded prices (created automatically)
+•	outputs/ — CSVs and PNG plots generated by the pipeline
+•	requirements.txt — list of Python dependencies
+•	.gitignore — excludes e.g. .venv/, __pycache__/, data/ from version control

 ## Project methods
 This project follows a structured pipeline that transforms raw financial data into quantitative insights about sector preformance, risk and interdipendence.